 I love the promise of God carrying his work in us to completion.
 I love that picture of us being hidden in Christ and clothed with his perfection.
 There are so many images like this in scripture.
 But last week I found myself resistant.
 Because you know who doesn't see me clothed in Jesus' righteousness?

-The person I yelled at in the car in front of me on my way to church.
+The person I honked at in the car in front of me on my way to church.

 I could go on.
-I'll spare you the details, because you get the picture.
+I'll spare you the details of the ugliness, because you get the picture.

 They all bear the consequences of my sin every time it spills right over onto them.
 So how is it fair to them that I should enjoy the freedom of being called righteous?
 The freedom of the sinful barriers to my relationship with God torn down?